pasqal-io/pqhack2025/docs/index.md

 <input type="checkbox" name="accordion-1" id="cb1">
 <label for="cb1" class="tab__label">What can I win?</label>
     <div class="tab__content">
         <p>The prize pool for this competition is 1.500 EUR, which will be split between the winners.
-The winners will be decided by our juri, composed of quantum computing researchers working in academia and industry.</p>
+The winners will be decided by our juri, composed of quantum computing researchers working in academia and industry.

+        The winning team will also be automatically granted access to participate in QuantathonV2, an in-person event in Columbia, South Carolina.</p>
     </div>
 </div>